LearningWithMerritt/Classroom-Notes/5-Networking/0-Local-Area-Network/Wireless-Communications.md

 `Wireless Local Area Network WLAN ` is a LAN that uses wireless connections for some or all of its transmissions.

 `Wireless spectrum` commonly called airwaves is a spectrum of electromagnetic waves used for data and voice communication.
-* Defined by the Federal Communication Commision FCC
+* Defined by the Federal Communication Commission FCC
 * bands aka frequency ranges between 9kHz and 300GHz are used for wireless technologies

 | Technology          | Frequency Range           | Channels / Notes                                                             | Description                                                                 |